mootools/mootools-core/Docs/Plugins/Slider.md

 ### Notes:

-- Slider originally uses the onTick event to set the style of the knob to a new position.
+- Slider originally uses the 'tick' event to set the style of the knob to a new position.

 ### Returns: